qn895/blog/content/posts/2019-08-14---React-Redux-Performance-Pitfalls.md

 ### Use reselect or memoizeOne _inside_ your React component (not just Redux)

 If you have pure React components that need to do some extra heavy lifting, don't be afraid to memoize them!

-Here's an old snippet of code to demonstrate this method.
+The example shown below is utilizing `buildLayout`, `buildMainData`, and `buildHistogram` data based on props being received.
+These are very expensive functions, and as such it's completely advisable to memoize them. `memoizeOne` will cache the most recent one result, so if none of the props changed, the expensive functions won't be called.

 ```javascript
 import React from "react";